rancher/docs/content/rancher/v2.5/en/admin-settings/rbac/default-custom-roles/_index.md

 Note that _roles_ are different from _permissions_, which determine what clusters and projects you can access.

+> It is possible for a custom role to enable privilege escalation.
+For details, see [this section.](#privilege-escalation)

 This section covers the following topics:

 - [Prerequisites](#prerequisites)